 Homeowners associations are run by a set of leaders known as board members or board of directors.
-Whether you’re simply curious about what the homeowner association board of directors actually do or you’re considering volunteering for your own association, it’s important to know the functions of HOA board member roles.
+Whether you’re simply curious about what the homeowner association board of directors actually does or you’re considering volunteering for your own association, it’s important to know the functions of HOA board member roles.

 In this article: